OzkanSisik/selenium-bdd-python-template/README.md

 A Python test automation framework using Selenium and Behave for BDD testing.
 Built for the DemoBlaze demo site but easily adaptable for other projects.

+**Note:** This is a framework template with basic test examples.
+It demonstrates the structure and setup but contains only a few simple test cases.
+You can extend it with your own comprehensive test scenarios.

 ## Quick Start

 ```bash